php-fig/fig-standards/proposed/template-renderer.md

 ### Context

-A context is MUST be an array of the available variables given to the template renderer.
-The array keys represent the available variables and MUST be typed as string.
-The array values represent the variables value and can be anything and are so typed by mixed.
-The context SHOULD NOT be an object to support also basic implementation of a template renderer.
+A context MUST be an array of the available variables given to the template renderer.
+The array keys represent the variable names and MUST be strings.
+The array values represent the variable values and can be anything and .

 ### TemplateRenderer

-A template renderer is a service object implementing the `TemplateRendererInterface`.
-It MUST be responsible to render a supported template by a OPTIONAL context.
+A template renderer is a service implementing the `TemplateRendererInterface`.
+It MUST be responsible of rendering a supported template given an OPTIONAL context.
 It MUST return the rendered content of the template as a string.
-If a template was not found by the template renderer, an Exception implementing the `TemplateNotFoundExceptionInterface` MUST be thrown.
-The template renderer SHALL NOT in any case output/print/stream something directly to php output.
+If the template was not found by the template renderer, an Exception implementing the `TemplateNotFoundExceptionInterface` MUST be thrown.
+The template renderer SHALL NOT output/print/stream directly.
-A implementor of a template renderer is allowed to support as context also an object, but a user is REQUIRED whennusing The `TemplateRendererInterface` to give the context as array to support also simple template renderers.

 ## Usage